 This model is an origami Belfegor, taken from the book El Libro de las Mascaras de Papel Plegado by Gabriel Alvarez.
 This is the second design I have blogged about from this book, the other was the Gaucho.
-This book is available through the Amazon UK or Amazon US sites.
 As with the Gaucho, there is no information given in the book on who designed this model, so I assume it is by Gabriel Alvarez, the book’s author.

 According to various websites, Belphegor is a demon who spreads friction and division by helping people to make discoveries or inventions that will make them rich.
 Apparently he is usually depicted with an open mouth, horns and sharply pointed nails.
 Other than that this model is made out of red paper, I’m not actually sure it looks that demonic and certainly doesn’t match that description!